GuanceCloud/datakit/internal/export/doc/en/inputs/container.md

 ### Kubernetes YAML Sensitive Field Mask {#yaml-secret}
 <!-- markdownlint-enable -->

-Datakit collects yaml configurations for resources such as Kubernetes Pod or Service and stores them in the `yaml` field of the object data.
-If the yaml contains sensitive data (such as passwords), Datakit does not support manually configuring and shielding sensitive fields for the time being.
+DataKit collects yaml configurations for resources such as Kubernetes Pod or Service and stores them in the `yaml` field of the object data.
+If the yaml contains sensitive data (such as passwords), DataKit does not support manually configuring and shielding sensitive fields for the time being.
 It is recommended to use Kubernetes' official practice, that is, to use ConfigMap or Secret to hide sensitive fields.

 For example, you now need to add a password to the env, which would normally be like this: